 How often should I restart my router?

 Once every one to four weeks is a sensible routine.
-Routers run continuously and accumulate memory clutter over time, much like a computer that’s never rebooted.
+Routers run nonstop and accumulate memory clutter, much like a computer that is never rebooted.
+I set a monthly calendar reminder and have not had a mystery slowdown since.

 Can my neighbors’ Wi-Fi slow down my connection?

-On the 2.4 GHz band, yes.
-Overlapping channels from nearby networks create interference.
-Switching to 5 GHz, or using a router that automatically selects the least-congested channel, resolves most of these cases.
+On the 2.4 GHz band, yes — overlapping channels from nearby networks create interference.
+Switching to 5 GHz or letting the router auto-select the least-congested channel resolves most cases.
+In my apartment building, moving to 5 GHz alone doubled my evening speeds.

 Conclusion

-A speed test and a router restart solve the majority of slow-internet complaints — start there every time.
-If speeds are still lagging, work through the DNS switch and background-app audit before escalating to your ISP.
-For slowdowns that reproduce even over a direct wired connection, your current plan tier may be the limiting factor.
+A speed test and a router restart solve most slow-internet complaints, so I always start there.
+If speeds still lag, work through the DNS switch and a background-app audit before escalating to your ISP.
+Bookmark this page, and if your hotspot is the slow link, see my guide on why your mobile hotspot is not working.